State Regulatory Authority

 Prospective or current students who plan to relocate while enrolled in an online program or a program leading to licensure should discuss their plans with their program advisors to assess any potential impact on their course of study.
 Students who relocate to a state or country in which their respective program is not currently authorized may experience a delay in their studies or may not be able to complete the program in which they initially enrolled.
 It is the student’s responsibility to seek guidance from the program prior to relocation.
 If your program of study leads to professional licensure, then it is recommended that you seek guidance from the appropriate licensing agency in your new state or country.

 Northwest Nazarene University is committed to resolving student concerns and complaints in a fair and expedited manner.
-Students who have a complaint are asked to follow the grievance processes outlined in the academic catalog.
+Students who have a complaint are asked to follow the Student Grievance Process.
 Often these issues can be resolved by contacting the course faculty member.